Ask 100 language learners what they struggle with most, and many of them will say ‘speaking with a native speaker’.

 If your focus is on vocab acquisition:

 You can start off immediately with subtitles/transcripts.
 Podcasts and audio from language courses that’s a bit slower is perfect for this in the beginning.
+If you’re learning Spanish, this list of the best Spanish podcasts will give you some inspiration.

 Building on the last point; you’ll make much faster progress if you have a transcript of some sort with your listening materials.
 So series with subtitles (series are better than films because there’s continuity, you’ll have more context which will improve your comprehension), Netflix, YouTube with captions, podcasts with transcripts.